 Narwhals use highly targeted beams of sound to scan their environment for threats and food.
 In fact, the so-called unicorns of the sea (for their iconic head tusks) may produce the most refined sonar of any living animal.

-A team of researchers set up 16 underwater microphones to eavesdrop on narwhal click vocalizations at 11 ice pack sites in Greenland’s Baffin Bay in 2013.
-The recordings show that narwhal clicks are extremely intense and directional — meaning they can widen and narrow the beam of sound to find prey over long and short distances.
-It’s the most directional sonar signal measured in a living species, the researchers report November 9 in PLOS ONE.
+An international team of researchers set up 16 underwater microphones to eavesdrop on narwhal click vocalizations at 11 pack ice sites in Greenland’s Baffin Bay in 2013.
+The recordings show that narwhal clicks are extremely intense and directional.
+Narwhals can widen and narrow the beam of sound to find prey over long and short distances.
+It’s the most targeted sonar signal measured in a living species, the researchers report November 9 in PLOS ONE.

 The sound beams are asymmetric,